randalannus/idea_board/README.md

 * [Add Firebase to your Flutter app](https://firebase.google.com/docs/flutter/setup)
 * [Get Started with Firebase Authentication on Flutter](https://firebase.google.com/docs/auth/flutter/start)

-To compile the android app, you need to add a `google-services.json` file to `/android/app`.
-This is accomplished by running the `flutterfire configure` command.
+Be sure to run the `flutterfire configure` command as described in the "Add Firebase to your Flutter app" guide.

 You need to add your SHA1 key to firebase in order to use google sign-in. https://stackoverflow.com/questions/51845559/generate-sha-1-for-flutter-react-native-android-native-app